ZackWilde27/FlatOut2-HLSLToSHA/README.md

 }
 ```

-These inputs require semantics, as it's up to you which inputs are given to the shader.
+These inputs require semantics, as it's up to you which ones are given to the shader

 For example:
 ```hlsl